 (Washington, D.C. – January 15, 2021) Ten health and environmental groups from around the country filed a lawsuit in the U.S. Court of Appeals for the District of Columbia today opposing the Trump administration’s creation of a loophole for large emitters of dangerous air pollution.

 “This loophole will leave millions of Americans more vulnerable to dangerous and cancer-causing air pollution,” said Vickie Patton, General Counsel for Environmental Defense Fund.
-“It’s another flagrant attempt by the Trump EPA to allow big polluters to polluter even more – contrary to the requirements of the Clean Air Act and the public health needs of our communities.”
+“It’s another flagrant attempt by the Trump EPA to allow big polluters to pollute even more – contrary to the requirements of the Clean Air Act and the public health needs of our communities.”

 Under the Clean Air Act, large industrial facilities must comply with “maximum achievable control technology” standards (MACT standards) if their emissions of hazardous air pollutants exceed “major source” thresholds.
 The MACT standards apply to 187 dangerous and cancer-causing pollutants, including benzene and mercury.